natgo/wt-wiki-scraper/wikitext-transpiled/ground/T-54%20(Sweden).md

 <!-- ''Give the reader information about the characteristics of the main gun.
 Assess its effectiveness in a battle based on the reloading speed, ballistics and the power of shells.
 Do not forget about the flexibility of the fire, that is how quickly the cannon can be aimed at the target, open fire on it and aim at another enemy.
 Add a link to the main article on the gun: <code><nowiki>{{main|Name of the weapon}}</nowiki></code>.
 Describe in general terms the ammunition available for the main gun.
 Give advice on how to use them and how to fill the ammunition storage.'' -->
 {{main|D-10T (100 mm)}}

-''The T-54 has access to the powerful D-10T.
+The T-54 has access to the powerful D-10T.
 As seen in prior vehicles and other vehicles in the tree, the 100 mm is a reliable calibre for all situations with amazing ammunition for all cases.
 The T-54 (1951) also has access to APDS and HEATFS ammunition for use against everything.
 Both are impressive ammunition which require little to no practice in terms of use but they do require more trigger discipline and accurate aiming as they make much less spalling that the BR-412D.
 Despite not having great penetration which will be sort of required when facing heavily armoured targets like the Tiger II, it is able to decimate every vehicle it sees from all angles due to the explosive power.
 At 7.7 and above, the threats that will be seen (especially Europeans) have little to no armour, able to be easily penetrated by even the BR-412.
 However, some of the frontal plates of said vehicles are meant to stop the ammunition at certain distances (AMX-30 can stop BR-412 at past 500 m).
 Using 3BM-8 and 3BK-5 makes frontal engagements easier and with greater results due to the increased armour penetration.
-But again, they barely cause spalling and will most likely take more than one shot to fully disable and destroy an enemy tank.''
+But again, they barely cause spalling and will most likely take more than one shot to fully disable and destroy an enemy tank.

 {| class="wikitable" style="text-align:center" width="100%"
 |-